Incremental backup of files on a PC, a flash drive or a site

 When selecting a template for the name of backup copies, you can add a line, for example, " (incremental)" for incremental copies so that they can be easily distinguished from full backups.

-When the task is created, you do not have to wait for the start time - you can start the task manually by clicking the Run button on the panel at the top.
+When the job is created, you do not have to wait for the start time - you can start the job manually by clicking the Run button on the panel at the top.

 Other types of backups: